 In the first quarter 2021, we received investment-grade credit ratings from Moody's Investors Services of Baa1 and Fitch Ratings of BBB+ and entered into an unsecured revolver (refer to Note 8 to the consolidated financial statements) with a total capacity of \$1.35 billion (the "Unsecured Revolver").
-In the second quarter 2021, the fourth quarter 2021 and the first quarter 2022, we issued three tranches of unsecured notes with varying fixed-rates and maturities ranging from June 2031 to February 2052 (the "Notes").
-As evidenced by our Unsecured Revolver and the Notes, we believe the strong credit profile we have established utilizing our modern Ground Leases and our investment grade credit ratings will further accelerate our ability to bring commercial real estate owners, developers and sponsors more efficiently priced capital.
+In the second quarter 2021, the fourth quarter 2021, the first quarter 2022 and the second quarter 2022, we issued four tranches of unsecured notes with varying fixed-rates and maturities ranging from June 2031 to May 2052 (collectively the "Notes").
+Our most recent issuance in May 2022 features a stairstep coupon structure (refer to Note 8 to the consolidated financial statements) that is unique in the unsecured and investment-grade market and will benefit key cash flow metrics.
+As evidenced by our Unsecured Revolver and the Notes, we believe the strong credit profile we have established utilizing our modern Ground Leases and our investment grade credit ratings will further accelerate our ability to bring commercial real estate owners, developers and sponsors more efficiently priced capital

-Our Unsecured Revolver replaced our secured revolving credit facility.
+Our Unsecured Revolver replaced our secured revolving credit facility in the first quarter 2021.
 With its increased size of total capacity of \$1.35 billion and reduced cost, our Unsecured Revolver allows us significant operational and financial flexibility and supports our ability to scale our Ground Lease platform.
 We also believe our Unsecured Revolver marked a strong first step towards our goal of unlocking opportunities from the unsecured capital markets to deliver lower cost, more efficient capital to our customers.

 In the first quarter 2021, we entered into an at-the-market equity offering (the "ATM") pursuant to which we may sell shares of our common stock up to an aggregate purchase price of \$250.0 million.
-As of March 31, 2022, we had \$248.9 million of aggregate purchase price remaining under our ATM.
+As of June 30, 2022, we had \$248.9 million of aggregate purchase price remaining under our ATM.